Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Container-Support-Guidance.md

 1. Which container runtimes are supported by Service Fabric?

    Microsoft validated Service Fabric 9.0 CU1 or later with Mirantis Container Runtime v20.10.13 and Moby v20.10.18 on Windows Server 2019/2022.
-Please make yourself familiar with the support options of these container runtimes.
+Please make yourself familiar with the support options for these container runtimes.
-   - Moby is an open-source container runtime, former DockerCE.
+   - Moby is an open framework to assemble specialized container systems, former DockerCE.
    - Mirantis Container Runtime, former DockerEE.